-The MA in Islamic Studies is an interdisciplinary program focusing on the critical academic study of the Islamic religious and intellectual tradition and the diverse regional histories, cultures, and social formations of Muslim communities around the world.
+The Islamic Studies MA Program (ISMA) is an interdisciplinary program focusing on the critical academic study of the Islamic religious and intellectual tradition and the diverse regional histories, cultures, and social formations of Muslim communities around the world.
 The program offers instruction in the classic areas of religion, law, literature and history and also in the inquiries of social scientists, feminist and gender research, media and film, and colonial and postcolonial studies.

 After taking the core seminar that provides a rigorous foundation in key concepts, theories, and debates as well as training in comparative studies, students tailor their individual programs of study, with mentoring from the program advisor, to gain breadth in the field of Islamic studies and depth in special areas of interest.
 Students choose from a wide selection of both general and specialized courses to build a coherent program of study.
 Columbia’s world-class faculty teach relevant courses across a range of academic departments in the Graduate School of Arts and Sciences, and in a number of other units such as Union Theological Seminary and the School of International and Public Affairs.
 Based on this exposure to critical scholarly approaches, developing expertise in particular subjects, and training in research methodologies, students are prepared to write a thesis on a topic within their chosen area of concentration, under the supervision of a faculty advisor.

 This program is flexible.
 It is designed both for individuals considering entering a Ph.D. program who wish first to explore different disciplines, gain a good foundation, or study particular subjects or regions and languages, and equally for those intending to pursue other careers in which graduate training in Islamic Studies would be an excellent qualification and resource.